hackolade/MongoDB-Custom-Properties/README.md

 <span class="rvts6">- shouldValidate: optional, boolean true/false to define whether to validate the regular expression of the text input [default: false]</span>

-<span class="rvts6">- propertyTooltip: optional, in the case of input types textarea and dropdown, it is possible to display a tooltip  defined here</span>
+<span class="rvts6">- propertyTooltip: optional, in the case of input types textarea and select, it is possible to display a tooltip  defined here</span>

-<span class="rvts6">- propertyType: mandatory, this is the control definition, with possible values: text, details, select, checkbox</span>
+<span class="rvts6">- propertyType: mandatory, this is the control definition, with possible values: text, details, select (i.e. dropdown), checkbox</span>

 <span class="rvts6">- options: optional, this is the array of possible checkbox options</span>